 I highly recommend this drama as a resource for learning Chinese.
 It is a modern drama with everyday language, helping you practice authentic Chinese which you won't find in textbooks.
 It also depicts real life in the modern Chinese society, helping you understand Chinese life and culture.

-You can find versions with both English and Chinese subtitles or with only Chinese subtitles online, making it suitable to watch for learners of different levels.
+You can find versions with both English and Chinese subtitles online, making it suitable to watch for learners of different levels.

 Let's watch the first episode!

 Let’s take a look at the dialogue which appears at 02:27~03:37 in the video above.
 The three girls 樊胜美 (F), 邱莹莹 (Q) and 关雎尔 (G) are talking about their new next door neighbor.
 The dialogue has three different ways of calling someone by their name.
 Can you tell what they are?

 F: What are you two doing out here?

 Q: Fan-jie, 2201 installed a camera!